 Your battery is essentially a storage device for electrical energy.
 The heart of the 12 volt system is the RV battery, so choose yours wisely.
-Keystone RV recommends at minimum group 24- 12 volt deep cycle batteries.
-There are a variety of battery types that may be utilized to achieve your camping needs such as, AGM, Gel, Lithium, (See NOTE on the page 58), etc. and can be purchased and installed by your local dealer.
+Keystone RV recommends at minimum group 24-12 volt deep cycle batteries.
+There are a variety of battery types that may be utilized to achieve your camping needs such as, AGM, Gel, Lithium, etc. and can be purchased and installed by your local dealer.
 Please check the convertor's manual placed in your Keystone packet to determine if the charge capabilities meet the requirements of the battery being selected.
 Before you select your battery, define your camping needs thoroughly.